sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/faq_axpi.md

 ## Q：No eth0 ip address after running `ifconfig -a`

 A：There is no ip address if the ethernet is not connected to the Internet, check your ethernet connection.
-Or use command `dhclient eth0` to get the ip address mannaly or visit [config eth0](https://wiki.sipeed.com/hardware/en/maixIII/ax-pi/flash_system.html#Connect-by-Ethernet) to know more.
+Or use command `dhclient eth0` to get the ip address manually or visit [config eth0](https://wiki.sipeed.com/hardware/en/maixIII/ax-pi/flash_system.html#Connect-by-Ethernet) to know more.

 ## Q：Device not found after running uvc